 Hello, and thank you for visiting my website.
-My name is Jeff Wilson, and I am an associate professor of religious studies and East Asian studies and the Chair of the department of Culture and Languages for Renison University College, at the University of Waterloo.
+My name is Jeff Wilson, and I am a professor of religious studies and East Asian studies and the Chair of the department of Culture and Languages for Renison University College, at the University of Waterloo.
 Here I’d like to tell you something about my research, my undergraduate and graduate teaching, and my other professional activities.

 A quick overview: I have written several books and numerous articles about the interaction of Buddhism and various aspects of North American culture.
 I have also published pioneering research in the history of same-sex wedding ceremonies.
 I teach courses on religion in North America, East Asian religion, and theory and method in religious studies at the University of Waterloo.
 I am highly active in the wider academy, especially at the American Academy of Religion, and do media appearances and radio interviews when I am able to provide an informed perspective on issues of religion in contemporary society.